 I got this whiskey barrel lid last fall.
-I’m not sure why I was even drawn to it.
 As I got it out to work on it recently, I saw the $20 price tag and thought “huh”?
 Surely I didn’t pay that for this barrel lid.
 I looked back at my recent finds post to see the real deal.
 FOUR dollars folks!
 No wonder I couldn’t pass it up.

 The Cabin Still Kentucky Bourbon Whiskey barrel lid is from 1961!
 It was very weathered and definitely needed some TLC.